Rheidol Valley

 Covering over 16,000 hectares, Cwm Rheidol is home to the largest hydro-electric scheme in England and Wales and an important hub for energy company Statkraft.

 As well as the chain of reservoirs to fish in or explore, the visitor centre offers displays and exhibitions explaining the scheme, along with guided tours of the power station and its fish farm.
-There's also a Butterfly Farm to explore.
+There's also a butterfly farm to explore nearby.

 The reservoirs include the impressive Nant-y-Moch reservoir in the shadow of the Pumlumon mountains, a short distance north of Ponterwyd (map) and its smaller downriver counterpart, Dinas Reservoir.